Child and Adolescent Mood Disorders

 The Bingham Clinic for child and adolescent services at the University of Louisville offers a wide range of services for the accurate diagnosis and treatment of depression and bipolar disorders.
 Our outpatient clinic is comprised of a large staff of physicians, psychologists and social workers.

 Once a diagnosis is made, physicians on staff, are available to provide medication management when clinically indicated.
 Psychosocial therapies, including cognitive-behavior therapy (CBT) and interpersonal therapy (IPT), are provided by Clinic psychologists, social workers, and psychiatrists.
-Family therapy is a special interest of Dr. Allan Josephson.
-Several Clinic faculty have expertise in other specialized areas: Dr. Chris Peters focuses on treating athletes with mood disorders; others specialize in treating mood disorders in children who also have developmental delays, and working with children and adolescents who have medical illness and depression complicated by chronic fatigue.
+Dr. Chris Peters focuses on treating athletes with mood disorders; others specialize in treating mood disorders in children who also have developmental delays, and working with children and adolescents who have medical illness and depression complicated by chronic fatigue.